Cybersecurity threats can be a real risk to your business. Here’s what to know — and actions to consider taking today.

 Why should you be concerned?
 There was a 38% increase in cyberattacks worldwide in 2022, according to Check Point Research.
 Yet, only half of U.S. small businesses have a cybersecurity plan in place.

 The truth is many cybersecurity concerns can be addressed without incurring huge costs.
 Here are some key actions that small businesses owners in particular can consider that can make a dramatic difference in the fight against cyber threats.

 Out-of-date software can leave you susceptible to security breaches.
 To help protect yourself, ensure all devices on your network are running the latest software.
 Enable automatic updates and patches to your software to help protect against viruses, malware, and threats.
 On top of that:

 - If you haven’t already, install anti-virus, anti-spyware, and anti-malware programs for your computer systems, as well as a firewall.

-- If you work with a technology vendor or service, see if they offer protective software for mobile phones or tablets.
+- If you work with a technology vendor or service provider, see if they offer protective software for mobile phones or tablets.

 When setting up a device, make sure all the default names, usernames, and passwords are unique, and don’t reuse passwords across multiple sites. (“Admin” is a standard username, and easy to guess.)
 Some suggestions:

-- Consider purchasing password-management software, which can help minimize unauthorized use of a login and manage various passwords across different accounts.
+- Consider using a password manager app, which can help manage various unique passwords across different accounts.

 - When possible, use multi-factor authentication.
-For example, two-factor authentication may require a password as well as a passcode sent to your email or texted to you.
+For example, two-factor authentication (2FA) may require a password as well as an access code sent to you via email or text.